-You would like to create an EDM for the Enforce DLP system to use, however the SQLPreindexer is only certified and supported on the oracle database systems.
+You would like to create an EDM for the Enforce DLP system to use, however the SQLPreindexer is only certified and supported on the Oracle database systems.

 Creating an EDM for MSSQL Databases without using the SQLPreindexer DLP solution:

-Creating and EDM from a datasource involves getting the datasource in the correct format on the Enforce server, and then configuring a EDM data profile to use the data source file and create the EDM.
+Creating an EDM from a datasource involves getting the datasource in the correct format on the Enforce server, and then configuring a EDM data profile to use the data source file and create the EDM.

 On the MSSQL server, you can will need to create a query to pull the wanted data from your database.
 After the query is pulling the correct data and fields you want to use for your EDM, you can then export the query results as a CSV file, comma, pipe, or tab delimited.
 Copy the exported CSV file to the "datafiles" folder on the enforce system, and then you can create your EDM using the copied CSV file as your data source.

 Note: When creating a csv file from the MSSQL server, it will not be encrypted, therefore it is like copying a csv file to enforce server to use to create the EDM profile.